 Predecessor accounting.
-The establishment of the Group is described in the Note 1.
+The establishment of the Group is described in Note 1.

-In these combined and consolidated financial statements, the Group accounted for the Merger with others entities as business combinations amongst entities under common control under an accounting policy using the predecessor values method.
+In the year 2006, the Group accounted for the Merger with others entities as business combinations amongst entities under common control under an accounting policy using the predecessor values method.
 Accordingly, assets and liabilities of the contributed entity were accounted for at the carrying value, as determined by RAO UES in its IFRS consolidated financial statements.
-Information in respect of the comparative period and opening balances as at 1 January 2005 has been restated as if the business combination took place at the beginning of the earliest period presented.
-Therefore Verkhnetagilskaya GRES, Permskaya GRES, Nizhnevartovskaya GRES, JSC Urengoyskaya GRES, Iriklinskaya GRES and Kashirskaya GRES were accounted in the Group's combined and consolidated financial statements effective from 1 January 2005.